 World’s Oldest Chinatown @ Binondo

-Binondo is a district in Manila and is referred to as the city’s Chinatown.
+Binondo is in Manila and the city’s Chinatown.
 Established in 1591 during the Spaniard colonnial days, its the world’s oldest Chinatown.
 Its influence extends beyond to the places of Quiapo, Santa Cruz, San Nicolas and Tondo.

 The Spaniards set it up as a settlement near Intramuros but across the Pasig River for Catholic Chinese, so that colonial rulers could keep a close eye on their migrant subjects.
 It was already a hub of Chinese commerce even before the Spanish colonial period.

-One of the key institution, Eng Bee Tin was established in 1912 on Ongpin Street in Binondo, by Chua Chiu Hong, a migrant from mainland China whose family decided to reside in the Philippines.
+Eng Bee Tin, one of the oldest establishment, was founded in 1912 on Ongpin Street in Binondo, by Chua Chiu Hong, a migrant from mainland China whose family decided to reside in the Philippines.
 The business started as a small stall.
-The main product of Eng Bee Tin is the hopia ube (hopia translated to mean ‘good pastry.’
-Hopia is an inexpensive Filipino pastry traditionally filled with either munggo (dark beans) or kundol (white gourd cooked in lard to pass as baboy or pork).
+Eng Bee Tin’s star product is the hopia ube (hopia translated to mean ‘good pastry, an inexpensive Filipino pastry traditionally filled with either munggo (dark beans) or kundol (white gourd cooked in lard to pass as baboy or pork).
 In 2013, it was reported that the hopia remains to be the most popular product,which has 22 variants.

 Established for than 75 years, Chuan Kee is among the oldest Chinese Fast Food here, serving the best of Hokkien cuisine has to offer.